mandylauderdale/2012-JSConfEU-Lyrics/Bei Mir Bist Du Schon.md

 Bei Mir Bist Du Schon
 =
-(Mandy's first impression of Joe McCann at SXSW in 2006)
+(Mandy's first impression of Joe McCann at SXSW in 2006 and to the tune of "Bei Mir Bist Du Schon")

-Of all the bald men I’ve known and I’ve known some Until we met at SXSW I was lonesome
+Of all the bald men I’ve known and I’ve known some <br>
+Until we met at SXSW I was lonesome <br>
-You had some diamond studs in your ears and a gold chain that hung down to here
+You had some diamond studs in your ears and a gold chain that hung down to here <br>
-I admit, you looked a little gangster to me
+I admit, you looked a little gangster to me <br>

-You loved my Dead Kennedys t-shirt and I pretended to be a fan You made my laptop run so much faster and I thought I should keep this man And so I’ve racked my brain, hoping to explain
+You loved my Dead Kennedys t-shirt and I pretended to be a fan <br>
+You made my laptop run so much faster and I thought I should keep this man <br>
+And so I’ve racked my brain, hoping to explain <br>
-All the things that you mean to me
+All the things that you mean to me <br>

-Bei mir bist du schon, please let me explain
+Bei mir bist du schon, please let me explain <br>
-Bei mir bist du schon means that you’re grand
+Bei mir bist du schon means that you’re grand <br>
-Oh bei mir bist du schon, it’s such an easy refrain
+Oh bei mir bist du schon, it’s such an easy refrain <br>
-It means you’re the fairest in the land
+It means you’re the fairest in the land <br>

-I could say Joey Joey, even say wundabar
+I could say Joey Joey, even say wundabar <br>
-Each language only helps me tell you, darling, how grand you are I’ve tried to explain, bei mir bist du schon
+Each language only helps me tell you, darling, how grand you are <br>
+I’ve tried to explain, bei mir bist du schon <br>
-Please kiss me and say you understand
+Please kiss me and say you understand <br>